pughpearl/pughpearl.github.io/README.md

-# purl-pugh
+# pearl-pugh

-This Github Pages serves content to purlpugh.com
+This Github Pages serves content to https://pearlpugh.com